The reason I developed ChickenPicks guitar picks

 A time of experimenting with different materials started on the search for the perfect material and shape.

-And at some point, I came across a layer of 2.6mm thick material that seemed to suit me.
-It was a layer of high quality thermosetting plastic.
+And at some point, I came across a layer of 2.6mm thick Thermoset.
+It was extremely sturdy, which seemed to suit me because I needed a pick that was not flexible at all.

 With my dad I made the first guitar picks with the unique bevel at that time.
 And from that moment on, I only played with my own created picks for many years, not even thinking of selling them.